-We incurred capital expenditures of RMB1,056 million, RMB1,166 million and RMB1,542 million (US\$245 million) in the years ended December 31, 2009, 2010 and 2011, respectively, for purchase of property, plant and equipment, intangible assets and lease prepayments.
-We plan to fund our capital expenditures primarily with proceeds from the non-public offering of our A Shares, proceeds from the global offering of our H Shares and proceeds from this offering.
+We incurred capital expenditures of RMB1,056 million, RMB1,166 million, RMB1,542 million (US\$245 million) and RMB1,679 million (US\$267 million) in 2009, 2010, 2011 and the nine months ended September 30, 2012, respectively, for purchase of property, plant and equipment, intangible assets and lease prepayments.
+We plan to fund our future capital expenditures primarily with proceeds from the non-public offering of our A Shares, proceeds from the global offering of our H Shares, proceeds from the offering of the 2017 Notes and proceeds from this offering.